thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 deployments, pods, services, ... there is also the option **all** to get information about everything in the cluster

+you can change the format of the output using ther -o argument

+wide            print more info json            print all the information in JSON custom-columns  print only selected fields under headers you define
+                  =header:jsonPath,...
+jsonPath        print a specific field from the output
+                  you can do a lot with this!

 #### exec

 execute a command on a container / pod, ...